Ronan24/TW2-JARVIS/README.md

    - Linux and windows support.

 ## What can this program do:
-   * Can autolog users and chose the select world.
+   * Can automatically login user and choose the world using a properties file.
-   * Can automaticaly upgrade the resource buildings if you have enough resources
+   * Can automatically upgrade your buildings
+        - Required have enough resources
+        - You must already have constructed the building
+        - The building choose will be the fastest to upgrade
    * Can farm barbaric villages.
-        - Require barbaric town coordonates.
+        - Require barbaric town coordinates.
-        - Require 20 spearmen for each attack
+        - Require 20 spear men for each attack and optionally a knight
-        - Optional you can have farm cycles
+   * Automatically collect the resource deposit missions
 ## How to launch :
   * Create a `config.properties` file into `src\main\resources\config.properties` with the following properties.
     * `tw2.user=<YOUR_USERNAME>`